-ALMA data do have quite a deep data hierarchy6.
+ALMA data do have quite a deep data hierarchy.
 Each Science Goal entered into the ALMA Observing Tool is organized into Observing Unit Sets (OUS) by ALMA according to the following rules: observations that can be observed and calibrated together and independently are placed in a Member OUS.
 If observations that have to be combined from several Member OUS, those Member OUS are placed into the same Group OUS.
+This hierarchy is shown in the line next to the file names.